 The first four resident artists we have hosted have been painters and sculptors, – Wayne Youle 2010, Ben Timmins 2013, and Sam Duckor-Jones 2015, and Richard Adams 2017.

 We are delighted to announce that multi-talented artist and former ARTBOURNE exhibitor Natchez Hudson will be the 2019 Artist in Residence.
-The residency takes place at Wellesley from the 5th – 23rd of August with the artist being paid a weekly stipend and for all the art materials used during the residency.
-During his time at Wellesley Natchez will hold a weekend workshop on Sunday 15th September 10am – 4pm, and will also be involved in the Student Art Week (to be held 11th – 13th September).
+The residency takes place at Wellesley, for three weeks, from the Mon 5th – Fri 23rd August with the artist being paid a weekly stipend and for all the art materials used during the residency.
+During his time at Wellesley Natchez will hold a weekend workshop on Sunday 15th September 10am – 4pm, and will also be involved in the Student Art Week (to be held Wed 11th – Fri 13th September).

-As part of the residency, the artist is encouraged to produce works for exhibition at the end of the residency at the ARTBOURNE residency and student exhibition.
-The artists’ work will be available for sale and a percentage will go to the Wellesley College Foundation in support of Promising futures for boys financial scholarship campaign.
-The ARTBOURNE residency and student exhibition is on Tuesday 24th September, from 6.30pm and all art appreciators, Friends of Wellesley and fans of Natchez’s work are warmly invited.
+As part of the residency, the artist is encouraged to produce works for exhibition at the end of the residency at the ARTBOURNE Residency and Student Art Exhibition.
+The artists’ work will be available for sale and a percentage will go to the Wellesley College Foundation in support of Promising futures for boys financial scholarship programme.
+The ARTBOURNE Residency and Student Art Exhibition is on Tuesday 24th September, from 6.30pm and all art appreciators, Friends of Wellesley and fans of Natchez’s work are warmly invited.
 Funds raised from the sale of students’ Term 3 ‘Create for a Cause’ Student Artweek works will support the Mental Health Foundation.